walterfreeman/ast101/groups.md

 #### Daniel Cavalier, dacavali@syr.edu

-Your group is number 803.
+Your group is number 802.
 Your lab time is Monday 6:45-8:05 PM.

 Your other group members are:
-* Maximus Jones (mjones09@syr.edu)
-* Shoshana Turek (sfturek@syr.edu)
+* Connor Pignatello (cpignate@syr.edu)
+* Tucker Gralewski (tlgralew@syr.edu)
 <br>

-Based on your responses your group will likely be meeting online.
-This week, you should contact each other by email, and arrange to use
+Based on your responses your group will likely be meeting on Main Campus.
+This week, you should contact each other by email, and arrange to meet
-		either the Course Room on Blackboard Collaborate or your own Zoom sessions.
-Next week, once labs start, you should join the Course Room on Blackboard
-	       Collaborate at Monday 6:45-8:05 PM for your lab.
+               up in person somewhere for Project 1.
+Next week, once labs start, you should meet up in front of Holden Observatory for lab.

-Your group will be completing Project 1 Version B. You may download it from <https://walterfreeman.github.io/ast101/projects/project1B.docx>.
+Your group will be completing Project 1 Version A. You may download it from <https://walterfreeman.github.io/ast101/projects/project1A.docx>.

 Since a few groups might change, I'll send out the list of evaluating groups over the weekend once we process the last remaining group-change requests.